Collaborative Document Editing with Multiple Users and AI Agents: Discussion

 \subsubsection{Agent profiles as territory: Each agent belongs to its creator}

 As a key insight, although our design allowed anyone to edit any agent profile (\cref{sec:system}), participants almost never did so (\cref{sec:results_metrics_agent_creation}).
-Instead, they treated agents as belonging to their creator, which is a form of territorial functioning~\cite{LarsenLedet2019territory}.
-Rationales included individual familiarity, alignment with personal writing style, and emerging norms for co-creating agents (\cref{sec:results_territory}).
+Here, we dissect this in detail:

-This behaviour echoes prior work on collaboration avoidance, such as \textit{role dynamics} and \textit{accountability and credit of contribution} described by \citet{Wang2017whyusersdonot}.
-Related concerns in our study included the perceived roles of ``creator'' and ``user'' for each agent, or preferring to create a new agent rather than modify one contributed by someone else.
-Related, \citet{LarsenLedet2019territory} describe \textit{linkage with place}, including \textit{local expertise}, as a dimension of writing territoriality.
-In this light, our observed behaviour may suggest that the creator of an agent is respected as its local expert by the team.
+Overall, this behaviour echoes prior work on collaboration avoidance, such as \textit{role dynamics} and \textit{accountability and credit of contribution} described by \citet{Wang2017whyusersdonot}.
+Related concerns in our study included the strongly perceived roles of ``creator'' and ``user'' for each agent.
+To examine the reasons for these roles, we refer to what \citet{LarsenLedet2019territory} describe in their dimensions of writing territoriality as \textit{linkage with ``place''} (incl. \textit{local expertise}) and \textit{interpersonal function}.
+In this light, participants' behaviour and comments suggest that the creator of an agent is respected, for interpersonal reasons and/or responsibility as its local expert.